 While traveling and at your destination

 - Travel in a personal vehicle with limited passengers if possible.
 Wear face coverings if traveling with people outside your household.
 If using public transportation, check the carrier requirements for testing or otherwise well before travel.
-Please review the CDC’s site for up-to-date information: cdc.gov/coronavirus/2019-ncov/travelers/travel-during-covid19.html
+Review the CDC’s site for current information: cdc.gov/coronavirus/2019-ncov/travelers/travel-during-covid19.html

-- Self-monitor for symptoms – if you develop symptoms, consult a health care provider regarding testing at your current location.
-You may find local testing options here: hhs.gov/coronavirus/community-based-testing-sites/index.html
+- Self-monitor for symptoms.
+If you develop symptoms, consult a health care provider regarding testing at your current location.
+Look for local testing options: hhs.gov/coronavirus/community-based-testing-sites/index.html

 Campus Testing Information

-UW–Madison will begin offering saliva-based tests the week of Jan.
-11 at selected sites.
-These fast, accurate tests ultimately will be available at 12 sites on campus seven days a week (Students in residence halls will continue to undergo nasal swab testing at sites at Ogg Hall and Frank Holt Center).
+COVID-19 testing is available on campus 7 days a week at no cost to students and employees.
+This spring, UW–Madison is offering saliva-based tests.
+These fast, accurate tests are available seven days a week (Students in residence halls will continue to undergo nasal swab testing at sites at Ogg Hall and Frank Holt Center).